niplav/site/considerations_on_cryonics.md

 are so small that they might be swamped by even slight changes to the factors for the quality of cryopreservation.

-And, in case anybody was wondering, at age 26 the model recommends signing up immediately:
+And, in case anybody was wondering, at age 26 the model also recommends deferring to age 52:

 	$ lua cryoyear.lua 26 50000 0.05 0.6 4500 1 | sort -n | tail -1
-	2076784.4016749: 26
+	1202556.0910284: 52

-For ages 20-25, it recommends waiting until the age of 26.
+For ages 20-25, it recommends waiting until the age of 52, and if you're older, it usually recommends to sign up at 54 (at ages above 54 it tells you to sign up immediately).

 ### The Critic's Scenario